 - 5.1.1.
 In order to continue achieving emissions reductions and avoiding financial exposure, NSSLGlobal has a number of projects already in progress and is also committed to identifying and implementing new carbon saving projects. - 5.1.2.
-Emissions from the 2 main UK sites will be reduced through a combination of property refurbishments, behaviour change, energy efficiency measures and purchasing renewable energy generated elsewhere. - 5.1.3.
-Emissions from transportation (vehicles owned/ leased by NSSLGlobal) and grey fleet (vehicles owned by employees but used for driving for work) will be reduced through the further electrification of cars and vans (long term aim for NSSLGlobal owned vehicles with 2 EV vans leased in late 2023), behaviour change and hybrid working practices as well as the increased use and upgrade to TEAMS which took place in 2022.
+Emissions from the 2 UK sites will be reduced through a combination of property refurbishments, behaviour change, energy efficiency measures and purchasing renewable energy generated elsewhere.

+Emissions from transportation (vehicles owned/ leased by NSSLGlobal) and grey fleet (vehicles owned by employees but used for driving for work) will be reduced through the electrification of cars and vans (long term aim for NSSLGlobal owned vehicles), behaviour change and hybrid working practices as well as the increased use and upgrade to TEAMS which took place in 2022.

-The amount of renewable electricity generated in the UK and fed into the national 5.1.4. grid is increasing each year thus reducing the emissions from electricity used by NSSLGlobal, this is known as 'the greening of the grid'.
+5.1.4.
+The amount of renewable electricity generated in the UK and fed into the national grid is increasing each year thus reducing the emissions from electricity used by NSSLGlobal, this is known as 'the greening of the grid'.
 Technological developments increase the efficiency of vehicles each year thus reducing emissions for each mile driven.
 This is referred to as 'with improved vehicle efficiency'.